Search

 which completes the proof.

-So, if trace of A is zero, that immediately gives that the determinant of exp(A) will be 1, which (combined with our proof in the last problem) proves that the traceless matrices can be naturally identified with sl2.
+So, if trace of $A$ is zero, that immediately gives that the determinant of $\exp (A)$ will be $1$, which (combined with our proof in the last problem) proves that the traceless matrices can be naturally identified with $\mathfrak{sl_2}$.

 Now, we have